A* Path Planning

 Is A* suitable for car-like robots (Ackermann steering)?

-Standard A* assumes the robot can turn in place or move to any adjacent cell.
-For car-like kinematics, Hybrid A* is used.
-It incorporates the vehicle's turning radius and continuous coordinates directly into the search node state.
+Plain A* assumes the robot can pivot in place or hop to any neighbor.
+For car-like steering, Hybrid A* steps in, baking the turning radius and continuous coords right into each search node's state.

 What is the "Admissibility" of a heuristic?

-A heuristic is admissible if it never overestimates the cost to reach the goal.
-If the heuristic is admissible, A* is guaranteed to return the optimal (shortest) path.
-If it overestimates, the algorithm runs faster but might not find the absolute best path.
+A heuristic is admissible if it never overshoots the true cost to the goal.
+Stick to admissible, and A* guarantees the optimal (shortest) path.
+Overestimate, and it speeds up but might miss the absolute best.

 Does A* work in 3D environments (drones)?